 This report presents the findings of the market research study of the use of field-terminated fiber optic fusion splice on connectors (SOCs), attaching to an end of an optical fiber.
 Fusion splice on connectors (SOCs) are defined that the fusion splice is made either within the connector body or concealed in the connector immediate strain relief boot.

-This report provides the SOC consumption value, quantity and average selling prices in the American region, which consists of North America, as well as Rest of America.
+This report provides the SOC consumption value, quantity, and average selling prices in the American region, which consists of North America, as well as the Rest of America.

 Years of Coverage: 2019-2030

-This report provides the SOC consumption value, quantity and average selling prices in the America region, segmented by North America and Rest of America.
+This report provides the SOC consumption value, quantity, and average selling prices in the American region, segmented by North America and the Rest of America.
 History data are presented for 2019 and immediate estimates for the year 2020, plus the year-by-year forecast through 2030 for each significant type of field-terminated fusion splice-on connector.